timholy/AdmissionSuite.jl/docs/src/index.md

 wait-list offers should be treated quite differently from initial offers.
 The units of both ``\sigma`` parameters are those of the `NormalizedApplicant`s, i.e., with values ranging between 0 and 1.
-For example, setting ``\sigma_t = 0.2`` would, in essence, break the decision period (typically mid-January to April 15th) into roughly 5 periods, and match against applicants only extended offers during the same period.
+For example, setting ``\sigma_t = 0.2`` would, in essence, break the decision period (typically mid-January to April 15th) into roughly 5 periods, and match primarily against applicants who were extended offers during the same period.
 Note that the applicant ranks will typically be quite heavily weighted to low values (e.g., a program that only accepts the top 20% of applicants will only exhibit ranks between 0.0 and 0.2), and as a consequence ``\sigma_r`` must be smaller than this span to have large effect.

+This fundamental matching function is augmented by options to:
+- require that the matching applicants are from the same program
-This fundamental matching function is augmented by options to require a match between programs and the possibility to exclude past applicants who had already rendered their decision by this point in the admissions season.
+- exclude past applicants who had already rendered their decision by this point in the admissions season.
 (The latter is intended to support modeling the currently-undecided applicants solely in terms of prior applicants who were also undecided at this point.)
 See [`match_function`](@ref) for specific details.

-## Running simulations
+## Analysis and simulations

-Once you've entered student records and defined a matching function, then for each outstanding offer you can compute the match likelihood of previous applicants using [`match_clikelihood`](@ref).
+Once you've entered student records and defined a matching function, then for each outstanding offer you can compute the match likelihood of previous applicants using [`match_likelihood`](@ref).
-The final element in the returned list is a rough measure of the "number" of prior applicants deemed to be a good match for the applicant you are modeling; if this value is small, your criteria for matching may be too stringent.
+The sum of the returned list is a rough measure of the "number" of prior applicants deemed to be a good match for the applicant you are modeling; if this value is small, your criteria for matching may be too stringent.
-Conversely, if this value is approximately equal to the total number of prior applicants, you're essentially treating all students as equivalent.
+Conversely, if this value is approximately equal to the total number of prior applicants, you're essentially treating all students as equivalent (and matching all of them).

-Once the likelihood is computed, [`select_applicant`](@ref) then allows you to randomly sample these by likelihood, and serves as the basis for running simulations about outcomes.
+Once the likelihood is computed, [`matriculation_probability`](@ref) estimates the probability that the given applicant will accept an offer. [`select_applicant`](@ref) allows you to randomly sample these by likelihood, and serves as the basis for running simulations about outcomes.

 ## API reference